Gary Nodler: Expedia officials have not said how many jobs might open up.

-Expedia Inc. (Nasdaq: EXPE) has plans as early as next week to announce a hiring expansion in Springfield, according to a state lawmaker close to the situation.
+Expedia Inc. (Nasdaq: EXPE) has plans this month to announce a hiring expansion in Springfield, according to a state lawmaker close to the situation.

 At least two billboards along Springfield highways indicate the company is in hiring mode.

-Nodler introduced an amendment to a bill signed July 8 by Gov. Jay Nixon that exempts Expedia and others from paying municipalities’ hotel and motel sales taxes, according to Springfield Business Journal coverage.
+Nodler introduced an amendment to a bill signed July 8 by Gov. Jay Nixon that exempts Expedia and others from paying municipalities’ hotel and motel sales taxes.

 “Apparently there are 16 or 17 states in which Expedia is involved in similar litigation and is making legislative efforts,” Nodler said.
 “Missouri is the first state to adopt a law clarifying this issue.”